 Thoracic Disc Herniations

-The thoracic disc is similar to the lumbar disc, just a little smaller.
-As we look at the bones, they get progressively smaller.
+The thoracic disc is a little smaller than the lumbar disc.
+The bones get progressively smaller as we look at them.
 This is partly because the bones in the spine support less body weight as they go upward (superior).
 A thoracic disc herniation carries all of the dangers of a lumbar disc herniation, with the main difference being the affected areas of the body.

 The patient should be familiar with the various parts of the thoracic spine.
 A disk is a cushion between each vertebra of the spine that cushions the spine from shock.
 The outer fibers of a herniation (the annulus) are damaged, and the disc becomes inflamed.
 A disc can rupture from a small amount of force if the annulus weakens.
 In general, aging causes disc herniation in the thoracic spine.
 Pressure is exerted on the nerves when the disc bulges and encroaches on the spinal canal from the nucleus pulposus.